astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 For a detailed breakdown of all changes, refer to the [AC 1.10.12 Changelog](https://github.com/astronomer/ap-airflow/blob/master/1.10.12/CHANGELOG.md).
 For instructions on how to upgrade to 1.10.12 on Astronomer, refer to ["Airflow Versioning"](https://www.astronomer.io/docs/cloud/stable/customize-airflow/airflow-versioning/).

 > **Note:** AC 1.10.12 will be the _last_ version to support an Alpine-based image.
-In an effort to standardize our offering and optimize for reliability, we'll exclusively build, test and support Debian-based images staring with AC 1.10.13.
+In an effort to standardize our offering and optimize for reliability, we'll exclusively build, test and support Debian-based images starting with AC 1.10.13.
 A guide for how to migrate from Alpine to Debian coming soon.

 #### Support for Latest Builds of Astronomer Certified